 WHY WE LIKE IT: An impressive and affordable smart tech compact microwave oven with integrated Alexa voice assistant, 700 watts of power, and 0.7 cubic feet of interior space makes this the best microwave for a college dorm.

-When most of us think of college dorm rooms and microwaves, you’re usually picturing a compact option that has a simple or straightforward touchpad control panel.
-The AmazonBasic microwave is our Top Pick as well as our Best on a Budget recommendation because it’s an affordable solution that manages to combine cutting edge voice assistant technology with compact dimensions, making this the best microwave for a college dorm.
+When most of us think of college dorm rooms and microwaves, you’re usually picturing a compact option that has a simple touchpad control panel.
+The AmazonBasic microwave is our Top Pick as well as our Best on a Budget recommendation because it’s an affordable solution that manages to combine cutting-edge voice assistant technology with compact dimensions, making this the best microwave for a college dorm.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: Robust auto-cook presets, a memory function, an eco mode, 700 watts, and 0.7 cubic feet of interior space makes this one of the best dorm microwaves.
+WHY WE LIKE IT: Robust auto-cook presets, a memory function, an eco mode, 700 watts, and 0.7 cubic feet of interior space make this one of the best dorm microwaves for 2022.

 If you like the idea of having a microwave in your college dorm room but you want something with more features, the Comfee Countertop Microwave is one of the best dorm microwaves in our opinion.
 It’s a happy medium between an appliance with more robust features, and one that’s also affordable and compact.
 It offers 700 watts of cooking power and 0.7 cubic feet of interior space.
 The external dimensions are 17.3 inches wide, 13 inches deep, by 10.2 inches tall with a removable glass turntable that’s 10 inches in diameter that should fit most dinner plates.